openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

 @sphinxdirective

 .. meta::
-  :description: Learn essentials of representing deep learning models in OpenVINO
+  :description: Learn the essentials of representing deep learning models in OpenVINO
                 IR format and the use of supported operation sets.

 .. toctree::